DuaneDave/To-Do-List/README.md

 - Css
 - Webpack
 - Webpack-dev server
+- Jest

 ## To get a local copy up and running follow these simple example steps.

 - Clone this repo to your machine by using Git clone: Git clone https://github.com/DuaneDave/To-Do-List.git
-- open in your vs code terminal and run live server
+- open in your vs code terminal and run live

+### Run tests
+To run tests on this project if you tweaked something, run the following command

+- Install jest using npm i --save-dev jest
+- Install jsDom using npm install --save-dev jest-environment-jsdom-global jest-environment-jsdom
+- run your test using npm run test

 ## Authors